 - Enable an immersive experience or help people focus on a complex task

 Depending on the platform, you might use different components to present these types of modal experiences.
 For example, all platforms can present an alert, which is modal view that delivers important information related to your app or game.
 In addition, each platform may define various types of modal views for presenting context-specific options, such as activity views, sheets, and confirmation dialogs or action sheets.
-To help people perform a distinct task, iOS, iPadOS, and macOS apps tend to use sheets, but macOS and iPadOS apps might also just use a separate window.
+To help people perform a distinct task, iOS, iPadOS, and macOS apps tend to use sheets or popovers, but macOS and iPadOS apps might also just use a separate window.

 To enable a temporary immersive experience, like viewing media, or to help people focus on a distinct, multistep task, like editing content, apps can offer a full-screen modal experience.
 In contrast, apps may also offer nonmodal types of full-screen experiences; for guidance, see Going full screen.

 Present content modally only when there’s a clear benefit.
 A modal experience takes people out of their current context and requires an action to dismiss, so it’s important to use modality only when it helps people focus or make choices that affect their content or device.

 Aim to keep modal tasks simple, short, and narrowly focused.
 If a modal task is too complicated, people can lose track of the task they suspended when they entered the modal view, especially if the modal view obscures their previous context.

 Take care to avoid creating a modal experience that feels like an app within your app.
 In particular, presenting a hierarchy of views within a modal task can make people forget how to retrace their steps.
 If a modal task must contain subviews, provide a single path through the hierarchy and avoid including buttons that people might mistake for the button that dismisses the modal view.